josephsaffron/him.happyhippos/content/2020-01-20-iterative-development.md

+---
+id: 267
+title: Take your Grade 9s to work and give them a presentation
+date: 2020-01-20T00:02:26+00:00
+author: him.happyhippos
+layout: post
+---

+For some reason, I decided to volunteer to give a talk about software development to some Grade 9s.
+It was an interesting experience, to say the least.
+I had to think of things to keep them engaged, and I really felt when they made a connection.
+I also really felt when I had lost them completely - they all had phones. =/
+For better or worse, my notes are below:

 How do we come up with an idea for a product?
 You might think that there are people who sit around D2L, whose job it is to think of things to build You might think that ideas come from people who use our systems, and pay us to build things for them